-Launching Careers in International Law.
-The Arthur C. Helton Fellowship Program, established in 2004 on the recommendation of the ASIL Honors Committee, recognizes the legacy of Arthur C. Helton, a remarkable ASIL member who died in the August 19, 2003 bombing of the UN mission in Baghdad.
+Established in 2004, the Arthur C. Helton Fellowship Program recognizes the legacy of Arthur Helton, a prominent human rights advocate and ASIL member.
+Helton died in the August 19, 2003 bombing of the UN mission in Baghdad.

 Funded by contributions from ASIL members, interest groups, and private foundations, Helton Fellowships provide financial assistance in the form of "micro-grants" for law students and young professionals to pursue field work and research on significant issues involving international law, human rights, humanitarian affairs, and related areas.

 "In addition to all the insights I gained regarding the legal and social context of sexual violence in Kenya, I have also walked away with a newfound enthusiasm for public interest litigation as a future career path….
 [A] defining moment took place while I was in a litigation strategy meeting with top female lawyers and human rights activists working on [a sexual violence] case.
 As I experienced the passion and determination of these women, I felt a deep conviction that I could do this kind of work for the rest of my life."

 Sasha Hart, McGill University School of Law, 2011 Helton Fellow, working with The Equality Effect, Kenya.

 Alex Lewis, a 2011 Helton Fellow from Rutgers University-Newark, worked at a children’s home called Akany Avoko in Madagascar